 Usually, a therapist will see the same couple or family for anywhere from two months to one year, so you will become very involved in your clients’ lives.
-Here are some skills that all marriage and family therapists should have to be prepared to handle interpersonal conflict:
+Here are some skills that a professional counselor should have in order to be prepared to handle interpersonal conflict:

-- Good at listening and creating a safe space to open up
+- Good at listening and creating a safe space enabling others to open up

 - Thinking critically without assigning judgement